-B-

 (of a lock)

-pitch of the face designed to match the bevel of a door.
+the pitch of the face designed to match the pitch of a door edge.
+In some

 -